-Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy.
+Most cases of pupils hurting other pupils will be dealt with under our school's Positive Relationships and Behaviour policy.
 Allegations may be made against students by others in the school, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include, but may not be limited to: